ropensci-archive/PackageDevelopment/pkgs.md

 -   <pkg>RStata</pkg> is an interface with Stata.
 -   <pkg>V8</pkg> offers an embedded Javascript engine, useful for building packages around Javascript libraries. <pkg>js</pkg> provides additional tools for working with Javascript code.

+The <pkg>knitr</pkg> package, which supplies [various foreign language engines](http://yihui.name/knitr/demo/engines/), can also be used to generate documents that call python, awk, ruby, haskell, bash, perl, dot, tikz, sas, coffeescript, and polyglot.

 Writing packages that involve compiled code requires a developer toolchain.
 If developing on Windows, this requires [Rtools](http://cran.r-project.org/bin/windows/Rtools/), which is updated with each R minor release.

 **Debugging**